Category: Blog

 AICPA Member Insurance Programs

-Our goal here is to tell you about AICPA products and how they compare to individual life products.
+We aim to tell you about AICPA’s accountant life insurance products and how they compare to individual life products.

-We think you should trust but verify their claim of “superior” regarding life insurance.
+We think you should trust but verify their ” superior ” claim regarding life insurance.

-The CPA Level Premium Term Life product offers you a choice of a 10-year or 20-year level premium group life product.
+The CPA Level Premium Term Life product offers a 10-year or 20-year level premium group life product.

 CPA Level Premium Term Life and Spouse Level Premium Term Life Highlights:

-Here’s a link to the AICPA Level Premium Term Life Insurance Rate Table as of 6-18-2022.
+Here’s a link to the AICPA Level Premium Term Life Insurance Rate Table – 6-18-2022.

 AICPA Level Premium Term comparisons to the individual term life insurance market: